 I stayed in the Alexandros Hotel which is located on a quieter side street right next to all the Square’s action.
 For an elegant hotel so centrally located (without being right in the touristic hub), it’s great value for money with spacious rooms starting from 75 Euros (including a large breakfast buffet).
-It’s also only a five minute walk to the metro station, which is one of the most handy additions for travel here.
+It’s also only a five-minute walk to the metro station, which is one of the handiest additions for travel here.

 Just further down the road in The Athens Concert Hall (Megaron Mousikis) that attracts a hip crowd.
 The Megaron Plus programme features Sunday Morning Events and an annual series of lectures delivered by renowned architects, writers and other individuals, for which admission is free.
 Behind that you have a beautiful park and the highest hill in Athens to conquer – Lycabettus Hill.

 Megaro Moussikis and Evangelismos

 Pangrati Local Recommendations

-A comprehensive list of underground bars can be found here.
 Look out for the random house next to the Alexandros Hotel on Mavili Square featuring a dog logo.
-A local informed me the owner cooks for people I the early hours after a heavy night out.
+A local informed me the owner cooks for people in the early hours after a heavy night out.